AxonIQ/reference-guide/release-notes/rn-axon-server/rn-as-minor-releases.md

 ## _Release 4.5_

+### Release 4.5.5

+* Fix for contexts not starting when some contexts are using BloomFilterIndex and others are using JumpSkipIndex.

 ### Release 4.5.4

 * Fix: Clients should not connect to a node that is unable to contact other nodes in the cluster